Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Harmony}

 Harmony \cite{Harmony_whitepaper} is a fast and energy-efficient blockchain platform that focuses on scalability and interoperability.
 It uses a unique consensus protocol called Effective Proof of Stake (EPoS), which reduces centralisation risks while enabling fast block creation (2 seconds with finality) and low transaction fees.
-Harmony incorporates sharding to process transactions in parallel, which improves scalability.
-It achieves interoperability through the LayerZero Bridge, which connects Harmony with blockchains like Ethereum, Binance Smart Chain, and Bitcoin.
+Harmony incorporates sharding to process transactions in parallel, thereby improving scalability.
+It achieves interoperability through the LayerZero Bridge, which connects Harmony with blockchains such as Ethereum, Binance Smart Chain, and Bitcoin.
 LayerZero Bridge enables the transfer of assets, NFTs, and data between these networks, promoting seamless interaction across blockchains.
-The platform’s interoperability is further enhanced through its ability to connect shards within the Harmony ecosystem, as well as with external blockchains \cite{Harmony_docs_web}.
+The platform’s interoperability is further enhanced through its ability to connect shards within the Harmony ecosystem and with external blockchains \cite{Harmony_docs_web}.